 Determine where and how you want to conduct day-to-day operations.
 There are three main options for choosing a consulting business location: Home Based Business, Commercial Location, and Co-working Spaces.

 Key things to know about a home office: (1) Clients cannot come to your home; (2) Employees cannot work out of your home, unless they also live there; (3) You can’t display advertising; (4) You can’t use more than 25% of the space for commercial purposes.
-Review the SF Planning Department's Guide to Home Offices for more information.
+For more information on Home Offices, contact the SF Planning Department for more information.

 Beware that operating a home based business could violate your lease or Homeowners Association (HOA) charter.